trailofbits/testing-handbook/content/docs/fuzzing/c-cpp/11-aflpp/index.md

 For each job, the AFL++ creates a subdirectory in `state/`.
 The fuzzing progress can be checked with the following two commands:

 * `jobs`: This command lists all currently running commands.
-If you don’t see all jobs running, check the `.log` and `.error` files.
+If you don't see all jobs running, check the `.log` and `.error` files.
 * `./afl++ <host/docker> afl-whatsup state/`: Run this to list all currently running instances, their execution speed, and their results.

 We recommend running the following command to get an update every second: